If you renew your visa outside the UK, you need to follow the same procedure as students applying for a visa for the first time.

-The Tier 4 application form will direct you to the Immigration Health Surcharge (IHS) portal where you can pay the required charge.
+The Student Visa application form will direct you to the Immigration Health Surcharge (IHS) portal where you can pay the required charge.

 Note: some people are exempt from paying the immigration health surcharge, including Australian and New Zealand nationals and British Overseas Territory citizens who live in the Falkland Islands.
 However, these applicants must still complete the IHS portal and obtain a reference number.

-Tier 4 (General) Students who are under the age of 18 are required to provide evidence of parent(s)/legal guardian(s) having consented to their travel to the UK.
+Students applying for the Student Visa who are under the age of 18 are required to provide evidence of parent(s)/legal guardian(s) having consented to their travel to the UK.
 You must also provide evidence of your relationship with your parent(s)/legal guardian(s).

 Acceptable evidence includes one of the following:

 Please note copies of the above documents must be translated if not in English.
 A translated document must meet UKVI (UK Visas and Immigration) requirements and should contain the following information:

 If you need further guidance on translated documents you can email the International Student Support Team at firstname.lastname@example.org